compsigh/web/app/docs/web-platform/how-to-publish.md

 This shows up at the top of the page, as well as in the Community tab.

 - `name` can be whatever you want — *most put their <CasePreserver>Discord</CasePreserver> username to keep with the theme :)*
-- `avatar` represents a filepath relative to the `public/` directory to the image displayed next to your name
+- `avatar` represents a filepath, relative to the `public/` directory, to the image displayed next to your name

 Example: